 It’s good practice to check for firmware upgrades regularly.
 Every couple of weeks or so will be okay.
 Vulnerabilities are continually found and when they are just like with Operating Systems updates patches are released to close down the exploit.
 It’s worth nothing some routers will check for firmware upgrades automatically.
 You can check the manufacturer’s website for details on the lasted firmware releases for your particular model.

 I hope that you have found some of these basic steps of use.
-Nobody wants to share their internet connection with the neighbours (one would assume), and indeed, we don’t want anybody eavesdropping on our web connectivity.
+Nobody wants to share their internet connection with the neighbors (one would assume), and indeed, we don’t want anybody eavesdropping on our web connectivity.
 By implementing these steps outlined here, you will significantly decrease your chances of becoming a victim.

 Happy and safe surfing!